What is Order Fulfillment? Define Your Process & Strategy in 2023

 • Which ecommerce platform are you using?

 Your fulfillment strategy should complement and support your online sales channels, especially from a technology standpoint.
-Order fulfillment software that already integrates with your ecommerce platform and online marketplaces can help you manage the entire order fulfillment process more efficiently without having to do any developer work.
+Order fulfillment software that already integrates with your ecommerce platform and online marketplaces can help you manage the entire parcel fulfillment process more efficiently without having to do any developer work.

-This is especially important if you’re selling across more than one channel; your technology should streamline the order fulfillment process, not complicate it.
+This is especially important if you’re selling across more than one channel.
+Your technology should streamline the order fulfillment process, not complicate it.

 This means that as soon as an online order is placed on any of your sales channels, it should automatically be pushed to your fulfillment operations.
 Then it can be picked, packed, and shipped in a timely manner.